district13labs/mc-aws-single-instance/README.md

 * At least 2 gigs of RAM

 Satisfiable by a c5/c5d type ec2 instance.
-We use spot instance, therefore have to take care of saving and loading the game.
+We use spot instance, therefore have to take care of saving and loading the game, for this we use tarballs.
 Kinda best choice for this: c5d.large.
 Relatively cheap, by ca. 70% than usual price, $0.033 + TAX of course.

 ### Launch config example